Content on this page was generated by AI and has not been manually reviewed.

 What if one site has a dynamic IP?

 Enable NAT-T and, if possible, pair with a dynamic DNS service on the side that changes IP.
 Mirror DNS updates on the other side so the tunnel can still be established.
-How to turn off vpn on edge

 How can I test performance over the VPN?